Aiven-Labs/the-5-types-of-database/slides.typ

 #slide[
   == What's fast, what's slow

+  Fast:

-  - Adding new rows is fast
+  - Adding new rows
-  - Adding new columns is fast
+  - Adding new columns
-  - Querying a few columns out of many is fast
+  - Querying a few columns out of many

+  Slow:

-  - Changing or deleting rows is slow
+  - Changing or deleting rows
 ]

 #slide[